XenonIO/cybersecurity/PLAN.md

 # Xenon Cybersecurity Plan

-*Updated February 8th, 2019.*
+*Updated February 7, 2020.*

 ## Schedule

 This document is reviewed quarterly.
-The next review will be in **Q2 2019**.
-At this review:
- * Business Continuity Plans are to be reviewed and tested.
-(CAIQ: BCR-02)
- * Application and infrastructure [security baseline](PRACTICES.md#External_Monitoring) to be reviewed.
-(CAIQ: GRM-01)

 Once per year, these additional activities will be performed:
  * Review this plan and [our practices](PRACTICES.md).
 (CAIQ: GRM-04, GRM-09)